 Radio Replies Volume 1 by Rev. Dr. Leslie Rumble MSC and Rev. Charles Mortimer Carty

-Support Catholic Answers – Donate via PayPal Now!
+🙏 Support Catholic Answers – Donate via PayPal Now!

-Boost your faith with the help of the Catholic book we suggest below.
-It is a helpful resource that answers a lot of questions and can be shared with family and friends. #CommissionsEarned
+Deepen your faith with the Catholic book we recommend below.
+It is an excellent resource that addresses many important questions and is perfect for sharing with family and friends. #CommissionsEarned

 The Case for Catholicism - Answers to Classic and Contemporary Protestant Objections

-Disclaimer: As an Amazon Associate, I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 Thank you.